 - Step forward with one leg.

-- Bend the knee of the leg you step forward with, then lower it.
-Your thigh should be parallel to the floor.
-Stonehouse says to try not to rest your other knee on the ground.
+- Bend the knee of the leg you stepped back with, then lower it.
+Your front thigh should be parallel to the floor.
+Stonehouse says to try not to rest your back knee on the ground.

 - Shifting your weight to the forward leg, and press upward, back into a standing position.